the practical kitchen

 a long straight bagel stick cut into thin rounds on a bias to create oval slices.

-If you're baking bagels specifially to make bagel chips, skip the bagel shape and bake them as sticks instead.
-They're much easier to slice!
+If I'm making bagels specifically to make bagel chips, I skip the bagel shape and bake them as sticks instead.

 Arrange the soon-to-be bagel chips in a single layer on a sheet pan.
-I tried doing this in a bowl and tossing them all with a glug of olive oil, but it was hard to get an even distribution of olive oil on the bagels with that method.
+I know this seems a little fussy, but I tried tossing the sliced bagels in a bowl with a drizzle of olive oil, and the bagels absorbed so much of the oil it was hard to get the oil and salt evenly distributed.

 Then use a pastry brush to dab each thinly sliced bagel chip with a bit of olive oil.

-Toast the bagel chips until dry and crisp, stirring or shaking the pan every 5-7 minutes to avoid hot spots.
+Toast the bagel chips in the oven until dry and crisp, stirring or shaking the pan periodically to avoid hot spots.

 If any chips are getting particularly dark quicker than the others you can use a pair of tongs to remove them early while the rest of the bagel chips keep baking.

-That's it!
-Remove the bagel chips from the oven and let them cool completely on the sheet pan, then transfer to an airtight container to store for all your bagel chip snacking needs!
+I like the bagel chips cool completely on the sheet pan, then transfer them to an airtight container to store for all my bagel chip snacking needs.

 Practical Tips and Recipe Notes